-Take the fact that Gene Simmons is scary enough on his own, add in the overall look and vibe of KISS and then it’s a no brainer that Simmons went and did a horror movie.
+Take the fact that Gene Simmons is scary enough on his own, add in the overall look and vibe of KISS and it’s a no brainer that Simmons became one of those rock icons who went and did a horror movie.
 If anything, it’s a surprise that he didn’t do more.
 The appearance he made was in a bizarre, obscure little ‘80’s feature called Trick or Treat.
 But he wasn’t the only rock god to put in an appearance in that one.

 Ozzy Osbourne in Trick or Treat

-Ozzy appeared alongside Simmons in Trick or Treat, which focused—appropriately—on devil-worshiping rock stars.
+Trick or Treat actually featured two rock icons.
+Ozzy appeared alongside Gene Simmons in the film, which focused—appropriately—on devil-worshiping rock stars.
 But really, Ozzy’s whole career was rooted within the horror genre.
 From “Bark at the Moon” to just being a guy known for biting live animals on stage, Ozzy’s a rock star who always skirted being a horror icon.

 Bon Jovi in Vampires: Los Muertos